sparkutils/frameless/README.md

 ## How does com.sparkutils.frameless relate to the rest of com.sparkutils?

-com.sparkutils.frameless builds upon typelevel frameless targetting OSS Spark and uses [shim](https://github.com/sparkutils/shim) to run on a wider variety of runtimes without a major release, [Quality](https://github.com/sparkutils/quality) as of [0.1.3](https://github.com/sparkutils/quality/milestone/8) uses com.sparkutils.frameless as a provided scope artefact.  [testless](https://github.com/sparkutils/testless) provides a shaded test pack against com.sparkutils.frameless (and possibly frameless proper in the future if 800 is merged) to test against various runtimes (primarily Databricks).
+com.sparkutils.frameless builds upon typelevel frameless targeting OSS Spark and uses [shim](https://github.com/sparkutils/shim) to run on a wider variety of runtimes without a major release, [Quality](https://github.com/sparkutils/quality) as of [0.1.3](https://github.com/sparkutils/quality/milestone/8) uses com.sparkutils.frameless as a provided scope artefact.  [testless](https://github.com/sparkutils/testless) provides a shaded test pack against com.sparkutils.frameless (and possibly frameless proper in the future if 800 is merged) to test against various runtimes (primarily Databricks).

 ## How?

 1. Git submodules - the actual source code will be taken from a specific commit of the https://github.com/chris-twiner/frameless/ fork.
 Code will be kept in sync on demand
-2. Maven - SBT builds are not straightforward to achieve in some corporate environments, keeping sbt pluguins updated and available can be almost a full time role.
+2. Maven - SBT builds are not straightforward to achieve in some corporate environments, keeping sbt plugins updated and available can be almost a full time role.
 As such the build moves to maven with build helper to access the correct source locations.

 ## Why should I use this?